-Anger Management Counseling Program
+Anger Management Therapy Program

-Our anger management treatment program is designed to help you examine yourself so that you have better insight into your thought process and decision-making habits.
+Our anger management therapy program is designed to help you examine yourself so that you have better insight into your thought process and decision-making habits.
 It will help you understand that the secret to real success is in wanting something so intensely that you are willing to make the sacrifices necessary to achieve it.

 Aggression is a learned behavior, an emotion that turns into an action, often without thinking or planning ahead.
 Therefore, we teach control, not a cure.
 You will need to be aware of and maintain healthy ways of thinking, feeling, and behaving for the rest of their life.